 So what do you when the thoughts aren’t helpful?
 Look for thoughts that are.
 What do you need right now?
 What would alleviate some of your anxiety and help make the situation more tolerable?
 Going back to our previous example, if you were dealing with the stress of failing a test, what kind of thoughts would be helpful?
 Explore thoughts that promote a growth mindset, such as, “That test was difficult but now I know how to better prepare for next time”

 Re-framing negative thoughts

 Along with creating additional helpful thoughts, we can also change the negative thought into a whole new thought.
 This is where the magic happens.
+We can shift the narrative away from the negative and build a pattern of positive self talk.
 Just like our core beliefs are shaped from our experiences, we can actually start to change the way that we process material and create healthier core beliefs and automatic thoughts by challenging and re-framing our negative thoughts.
 Re-framing a thought means to simply break it down to determine its truth and try to better relate it to the situation.
 This is a little different than coming up with a completely different thought, because re-framing challenges us to face the negative thought head on.

 The best way to practice re-framing is to break out that thought journal that you had and go through each thought.
 Reading back over your thought journal after a few days, you may be surprised to notice that you don’t necessarily feel the same way.
 Those thoughts may seem foreign to you after you are away from the situation.
 This is a very good thing because it helps validate the inaccuracy and lack of truth that they bring.
 An analysis of your thoughts after the situation has subsided will help you get a much clearer picture of what you actually should have been thinking.
 This is the re-frame.
 Looking back on the situation, how would you have thought differently?